-The studio, from Jack Morton Worldwide and built by Showman Fabricators, features multiple LED video walls from Planar that can be configured to showcase virtual set extension style elements inspired by the network’s new “America Decides” branding.
+The studio, from Jack Morton Worldwide and built by Showman Fabricators, features multiple LED video walls from Planar with integration by Video Visions that can be configured to showcase virtual set extension style elements inspired by the network’s new “America Decides” branding.

 The ViacomCBS building (previously known as simply the Viacom building) is also home to The Minskoff Theatre, which is normally where Disney’s hit musical “The Lion King” plays eight times a week, but the show, like others on broadway, is closed until at least May 30, 2021 due to coronavirus concerns.

 On the exterior, CBS can display its election logo on the large digital billboard above one of the building’s entrances.

 ELECTION NIGHT HEADQUARTERS: @NorahODonnell gives a tour of the brand new CBS News Election Headquarters in New York City.